RedditRecs

 Reddit Icon

-Bob_Chris • about 1 month ago
+Bob_Chris • 2 months ago

 The Aiden is my favorite coffee maker ever, and I have owned quite a few (Melitta Clarity, 2 Bonavita, Oxo 9 cup, Oxo 8 cup, and Technivorm KGBT).
 It excels at both single cup and batch brew.
 There is an issue with the flow meter getting clogged but Fellow is very good about supporting it and replacing the machine if this happens.